rnbguy/oopsla21artifact/oltp/README.md

 ## OLTPBench modifications

 We use four benchmarks from OLTPBench.
 As our implementation does not support all the modern SQL syntax, we had to modify some parts of the original OLTPBench code to transform complicated SQL queries into a group of simplified queries.
-The modified code are available at following directories,
+The modified codes are available in the following directories,
 - `oltpbench/src/com/benchmarks/tpcc`
 - `oltpbench/src/com/benchmarks/smallbank`
 - `oltpbench/src/com/benchmarks/voter`